-During 2009, three customers represented 60% (2008 - three customers represented 59%) of total revenue and 91% (2008 - 85%) of accounts receivable.
+During the quarter ended December 31, 2009, three customers represented 78% (2008 - three customers represented 74%) of total revenue and 84% (2008 - 28%) of accounts receivable.

 Continued advances in technology and a highly competitive market are more significant factors than general economic conditions and specific price changes when considering major impacts on revenue.
 In particular, the alternative energy market continues to be robust and the Company believes that new and important opportunities will potentially be available to it despite the current economic environment.